 This is particularly useful when multiple TSMO targets are suspected.

-The contact board provides data on the range and bearing of each contact at the time of its designation.
+The contact board provides data on the range and bearing of each contact at the time it was added.
 Until acquired by a narrowband array a contact cannot be tracked.
 A contact’s estimated location is defined as a particular point in space and the contact board will update the range and bearing to that point based on movement of the vessel, but not on any shift in location of the contact itself.

-A contact’s details can be updated at any time, where the contacts position has been refined, where its designation needs to be changed or if the contact is no longer relevant and can be re-used.
-Each contact has a time indicating the time elapsed since designation or last update.
+A contact’s details can be updated at any time, where the contacts position has been refined, where its tag needs to be changed or if the contact is no longer relevant and can be re-used.
+Each contact has a time indicating the time elapsed since it was added or last updated.

 Once a contact’s EM emissions are strong enough to make tracking possible, the most accurate contact is assigned to a narrowband array.
 These are a more focussed and directional version of the passive arrays used by the EMDAR system, that can track the movement of an EM source once acquired.